daihan054/Behavioral-Interview/README.md

 ### 14. Tell me a time when you helped some grow and it didn't benefit them?
 > Need to recheck this answer

 (S) When I was final year student I took a course called "Graph Theory".
 (T) I suggested one of my friends to take that course as most of us were taking it as a interest.
-(A) He took that course.
-But I saw he was struggling on the mid of that course.
-I helped him from my side and once I understood that he was not much interested with that course.
+(A) He also took that course.
+But I saw he was struggling on the midle of that period.
+I helped him from my side as possible and once I understood that he was not much interested with that course.
 But he took that course because all of this friends had taken that course.
 So I felt guilty for this.
 Besides, his interested was to be a banker.
-(R) So after completing his graduation he joined at a bank.
+(R) After struggling a lot, he could pass with lower grade than us.
+So after completing his graduation he joined at a bank.
 And till now that course/theory didn't help me much.
+Learning -
+1. Know once's interest and suggest
+2. Help as much possible when someone stuggle
+3. Do/Take which things that comes from your mind